FREEZX/nuke.js/README.md

 The framework is a work in progress, but should be stable enough to work with.

-REMP was inspired and is heavily influenced by Mean.js for code structure and organization.
+nuke was inspired and is heavily influenced by mean.js for code structure and organization.